Independent research atlas

 The visual language of this site follows the work itself: routes, borders, evidence points, archives, data signals, and formal structures.
 It is not a conventional landing page; it is a navigable research landscape.

-Ottoman and post-Ottoman historical geography, genocide documentation, Armenian memory, and the political life of archives.
+Ottoman and post-Ottoman historical geography, genocide documentation, Armenian memory, archives, and heritage records.

 South Caucasus security, Armenia and Azerbaijan, peace indices, terrorism indicators, ecological threats, and strategic pressure.